cosmos/cosmos-sdk/docs/rosetta/README.md

 The Rosetta API server is a stand-alone server that connects to a node of a chain developed with the Cosmos SDK.

 To enable Rosetta API support, it's required to add the `RosettaCommand` to your application's root command file.
-After the
+Find the following line within the root command file:

 ```
 initRootCmd(rootCmd, encodingConfig)
 ```

-line, add the following lines:
+After that line, add the following:

 ```
 rootCmd.AddCommand(